achntrl/achntrl.github.io/_posts/2018-11-05-running-a-kubernetes-cluster.markdown

 ## Next projects

-- Measure humidity and temperature in my appartment and send them to a Datadog dashboard with Dogstatsd.
-I ordered some NodeMCU and DHT22 on Aliexpress but they will take time to arrive :(
+- ~~Measure humidity and temperature in my appartment and send them to a Datadog dashboard with Dogstatsd.
+I ordered some NodeMCU and DHT22 on Aliexpress but they will take time to arrive~~
 - Find a way to rate limit my url with basic auth to prevent brute force attack / DDoS